helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 - The Helium Foundation must conduct an audit to ensure the following:
   - The MOBILE Maker has issued a press release posted on their website that they are ceasing production and sales of said devices
-  - The MOBILE Maker and any of its affiliates have stopped advertising such devices for sale
+  - The MOBILE Maker has stopped advertising such devices for sale, and will not sell any more to vendors or customers.
   - The MOBILE Maker will produce records that document total sales volume so the amount of sales can be reconciled against devices onboarded.
+  - The Maker must transfer over their secure boot signing keys to the Helium Foundation

+  Ultimately, the Helium Foundation will have the final say in determining whether the Maker has satisfied the above.

 The foundation will then require the wallet be replenished so at the time of the audit, the Maker Escrow Wallet holds at least enough tokens so that all remaining devices that have not been onboarded may be onboarded as of that date.